 The School Council provides ideas and opinions to assist the principal of a school in making decisions.

-The Board of Trustees regularly meets with School Councils to review and discuss concerns and future directions of the district.
+The Board of Trustees regularly meets with School Councils to review and discuss concerns and future directions of the division.

 Some of the typical activities of a school council might include: developing the school's mission; promoting the school to the community; determining extracurricular activities to be offered in the school; and setting dismissal times.

-Typically Edmonton Catholic Schools operate for 196 days each year - the district strives to maximize instruction time, yet takes into consideration the needs of the community.
+Typically Edmonton Catholic Schools operate for 196 days each year - the division strives to maximize instruction time, yet takes into consideration the needs of the community.

 Starting and finishes dates are determined on an annual basis.
 These dates are communicated to parents through the schools.